automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nanotyrannus.md

 # Nanotyrannus
-## Description: Could this have been a juvenile T. Rex?
+## Could this have been a juvenile T. Rex?